 A national compliance baseline survey is a strategic, controlled WHD enforcement initiative involving a particular industry or type of employer in order to determine the overall level of compliance within that industry or among that type of employer.
 In addition, baseline surveys make available important information on the effectiveness of WHD interventions and provide an immediate positive impact on the compliance of the employers being surveyed.
 The survey process requires that full WHD investigations be conducted of a representative sample of employers.
 The sample is selected from the universe by an independent party using statistically valid sampling techniques.
 National compliance baseline surveys are one way WHD measures its accomplishments as required by the Government Performance Results Act.

 Why conduct a national compliance survey of section 14(c) employers?

 WHD is committed to the protection of workers with disabilities and expanding their employment opportunities.
 This survey will not only provide a “picture” of compliance within Community Rehabilitation Programs (CRP) but will also help WHD evaluate its previous enforcement efforts and design and deliver more effective compliance education programs.
 WHD has not conducted a survey of compliance within the CRP community since 2002.

 Who will be surveyed?

 The survey will focus on CRPs, employers who traditionally, in addition to employment, provide workers with disabilities such things as rehabilitation services, day treatment, and training.
-CRPs employ 95% of all workers who receive special minimum wages under section 14(c).
-To be included in the survey sample, a CRP must hold a valid section 14(c) certificate issued by WHD and employ workers with disabilities to perform work subject to the FLSA at special minimum wages.
+CRPs employ 95% of all workers who receive subminimum wages under section 14(c).
+To be included in the survey sample, a CRP must hold a valid section 14(c) certificate issued by WHD and employ workers with disabilities to perform work subject to the FLSA at subminimum wages.